GeorgiaSweeny/algorithmic-pattern-explorer/docs/plan-checklist.md

 Scope: selected ideas #2 (compositional hybrid generators), #3 (SE rigor: contract, property tests, benchmarks), and #4 (pre/during/post learning-outcomes experiment).
-Schedule: Jul 8 - Aug 11, with a revision block for exams.
+Schedule: Jul 8 - Aug 12, with a revision block for exams.

 ## Constraints

-- **Exams:** Jul 27 and Jul 31, with two weeks of revision required before the first.
-Jul 13-31 is reserved for revision; no project work is scheduled in that window.
-Working days are therefore Jul 9-12 (4 days) and Aug 1-11 (11 days).
+- **Exams:** Jul 27 and Jul 31 (fixed university dates), with two weeks of revision required before the first.
+Jul 13-31 is reserved for revision; no project work is scheduled in that window — this boundary doesn't move even when the rest of the schedule shifts.
+Working days are therefore Jul 10-12 (3 days) and Aug 2-12 (11 days).
+- **Schedule shifted back one day** (originally Jul 9 start / Aug 11 finish).
+  Since the revision block start (Jul 13) is fixed, the pre-exam window absorbed the day as a compression (4 days → 3 days) rather than a plain shift; the post-exam window, unconstrained by another fixed date, shifted uniformly.
+  Total working time available dropped from 15 to 14 days as a result.
 - **ReactFlow:** the node graph has always been the intended implementation of the node workflow interface.
 It is now scheduled explicitly, alongside turning the website mockup into a working functional page for the core algorithms.
-- **Total working time available:** 15 days, against a scope originally planned across five weeks.
+- **Total working time available:** 14 days, against a scope originally planned across five weeks.
 See Priorities below for what yields first if time runs short.

 ## Done (Jul 8-9)